 In the UK, challenger banks like Monzo and Revolut are making the headway in attracting more young people because that demographic tend to be more digital.
 The average age of sign ups for challenger banks is around 31, compared to 48 years old for traditional banks.

-With all this in mind, a digital bank or challenger bank in Ghana needs to skew towards more younger persons and have a unique user experience which makes the application process attractive and seamless as possible
+With all this in mind, banks in Ghana looking to go fully digital and attract younger individuals need have a unique user experience with their online services as well as making the application process as attractive and seamless as possible.